package-url/purl-spec/PURL-TYPES.rst

 macos
 -----
-``macos`` for native macOS packages and applications which are either pre-installed by Apple or installed via non-standard method (i.e. installed from .dmg file, downloaded from external sources)
+``macos`` for native macOS packages and applications which are either pre-installed by Apple or installed via non-standard method (i.e. installed from .dmg file, downloaded from external sources).
+Note that Applestore Apps are created for multiple platform such as macOS, iOS, iPadOS, watchOS, tvOS, visionOS, etc. `apple` namespace should be specified followed by platform.

 - There is no default repository.
+- The ``namespace`` is the app distributor which is ``apple``.
 - The ``name`` is the Application name which is often retrieved from ``CFBundleName``
 - The ``version`` is the Application version which is often retrieved from either ``CFBundleShortVersionString`` or ``CFBundleVersion``
 - Examples::

-      pkg:macos/iTerm2@3.4.19
-      pkg:macos/Music@1.3.5
+      pkg:apple/macos/iTerm2@3.4.19
+      pkg:apple/macos/Music@1.3.5

 maven